Priyadarshi-Kumar/Memory-Game/README.md

 ## Rules

-Press reset to restart.
+Press reset to restart.<br />
-Every time you reset, card on deck shuffles.
+Every time you reset, card on deck shuffles.<br />
 Your star rating reduces as per the number of moves.